hotwax/oms-documentation/netsuite/Flows/transfer-order/storetowarehouse.md

 * Store associates pick the transfer order items they want to fulfill from their store.
 * After picking the items, store associates pack them and proceed to create shipments for each item.
 * Once the shipment has been created, store associates fetch shipping labels from the carrier and the corresponding tracking codes.
-* After all items are shipped, transfer orders status is automatically updated from `Approved` to `Shipped` in HotWax Commerce.
+* After all items are shipped, transfer orders status is automatically updated from `Approved` to `Completed` in HotWax Commerce.

 {% hint style="info" %}
 Multiple shipments against a single transfer order can be created in the Store Fulfillment App.
 For example, if a transfer order contains multiple items, the store might choose to dispatch some items initially and fulfill the remaining ones later.
-In this event, the transfer order remains in the “Approved” status in HotWax Commerce and transitions to “Shipped” status when all items within the transfer order have been fulfilled.
+In this event, the transfer order remains in the `Approved` status in HotWax Commerce and transitions to `Completed` status when all items within the transfer order have been fulfilled.
 {% endhint %}

-4. **Export Fulfilled Transfer Orders Items from HotWax Commerce:** A scheduled job in HotWax Commerce Integration Platform generates a JSON file with all the transfer order items that are in the `Shipped` status and securely places the file in an SFTP location, making it accessible for NetSuite.
+4. **Export Fulfilled Transfer Orders Items from HotWax Commerce:** A scheduled job in HotWax Commerce Integration Platform generates a JSON file with all the transfer order items that are in the `Completed` status and securely places the file in an SFTP location, making it accessible for NetSuite.

 **Job in HotWax Commerce**